O3Ol/awesome-stars/README.md

 ## Makefile

 - [How-to-be-a-good-programmer](https://github.com/niudai/How-to-be-a-good-programmer) - I'm here to tell you some amazing stuff which teacher would never tell you.
-- [essays-on-data-science](https://github.com/ericmjl/essays-on-data-science) - In which I put together my thoughts on the practice of data science.
 - [lc3-vm](https://github.com/justinmeiners/lc3-vm) - Write your own virtual machine for the LC-3 computer!
 - [esp32](https://github.com/esp-rs/esp32) - Peripheral access crate for the ESP32
 - [LearningLinuxKernel](https://github.com/ljrcore/LearningLinuxKernel) - 和我一起学习Linux内核吧